 There is such a thing as too many goals.
-Make sure you only write down items that are extremely valuable to your business.
-A long to-do list with only two items crossed off can cause feelings of disappointment and frustration, which can add to your demotivation and be incredibly destructive, Civitella said.
+Ensure you write down only extremely valuable objectives.
+A long to-do list with only two items crossed off can cause feelings of disappointment and frustration, which can add to demotivation and be incredibly destructive, Civitella said.

 “Ask yourself, ‘If I were to share my goal with others, what would I tell them to convince them it was a worthwhile goal?’” she said.
 “You can use this motivating value statement to help you if you start to doubt yourself or lose confidence in your ability to actually make the goal happen.”

-Four types of goals are especially helpful in the business world.
+Four types of goals are beneficial in the business world.
 Read on to learn more about each of them.

-Activity-based goals require you to perform certain tasks or activities.
-For example, you might set a goal to make 20 client phone calls each week.
+Activity-based goals require you to perform specific tasks or activities.
+For example, you might set a goal to make 20 weekly client phone calls.

 Process-based goals require you to focus on internal processes, strategies and behaviors.
 “Some examples would be resetting business policies for better efficiency or developing a new training program for staff to help their communication with customers,” Moulder said.

 Some goals are a hybrid of process and outcome goals, explained Moulder.
-For instance, a service-based business might set a goal to implement a new staff training program in order to improve customer service.
+For instance, a service-based business might set a goal to implement a new staff training program to improve customer service.
 The process portion of the goal is implementing the training program.
-The outcome is improving customer service – which you could gauge by a reduction in service cancellations or an increase in repeat customers.
+The outcome is improving customer service, which you could gauge by a reduction in service cancellations or an increase in repeat customers.

 Personal goals are those that business owners set for themselves.
 These may be related to maintaining or improving your health, work-life balance, or professional development.
-Knowing what you want for yourself is just as important as understanding what you want for your business, because your personal goals affect how you run your company.
+Knowing what you want for yourself is as essential as understanding what you want for your business because your personal goals affect how you run your company.

 We set small goals in our everyday lives, such as making it home in time for dinner or eating salad for lunch.
 Goals are vital because they give you and your business direction.
-Without them, you may stagnate or fail to perform at your best.
+With them, you may perform at your best.

-Without goals, it’s hard to measure your business’s success, which makes it difficult to recognize what aspects of your business are doing well and where growth is needed.
+Without goals, however, it’s hard to measure your business’s success, which makes it challenging to recognize what aspects of your company are doing well and where growth is needed.
 Objectives and a mission statement also keep you and your team aligned.
-When everyone knows the purpose of the company and how their roles contribute to the mission, it improves morale, which contributes to higher productivity.
+When everyone knows the company’s purpose and how their roles contribute to the mission, it improves morale and increases productivity.